Mohamed2242/University--.NET-MVC--/README.md

 - The project aims to develop a web-based CRUD (Create, Read, Update, Delete) application.

-- Can assign a department to each employee and then go to a specific department and show the studentsthat was assigned to this department.
+- Can assign a department to each student and then go to a specific department and show the students that was assigned to this department.

 ### Technologies used: